-69 2.
-Materials and Methods
+2. Materials and methods

-70 2.1.
+2.1.
 Bacteriophage isolation

-71 Bacteriophages were isolated from two independent sources, from cottage cheese and 72 from poultry liver confiscated on the Hungarian border, the samples of which were 73 designated C203 and P206, respectively.
-The samples underwent the first steps of the ISO 74 16654:2001 method for isolating E. coli O157.
-Briefly, 5 g pieces of the food samples were 75 homogenized at 1:10 weight to volume ratio of tryptic soy broth supplemented with bile 76 salts, and incubated for 24 hours at 42 °C. After removing the bacteria by centrifugation the 77 samples' supernatants were spread or spotted onto layered agar plates containing E. coli K-78 12 derivative strains C600 and MG1655.
-E. coli K-12 derivative strains C600 and MG1655.
-79 After overnight incubation at 37 °C, single plaques were picked up and purified by amplification on E. coli MG1655 at least three times, until high titer (at least 1011 PFU/ml) 80 81 phage stocks were produced.
+Bacteriophages were isolated from two independent sources, from cottage cheese and from poultry liver confiscated on the Hungarian border, the samples of which were designated C203 and P206, respectively.
+The samples underwent the first steps of the ISO 16654:2001 method for isolating E. coli O157.
+Briefly, 5 g pieces of the food samples were homogenized at 1:10 weight to volume ratio of tryptic soy broth supplemented with bile salts, and incubated for 24 h at 42 °C. After removing the bacteria by centrifugation the samples' supernatants were spread or spotted onto layered agar plates containing E. coli K-12 derivative strains C600 and MG1655.
+After overnight incubation at 37 °C, single plaques were picked up and purified by amplification on E. coli MG1655 at least three times, until high titer (at least 10^{11} PFU/ml) phage stocks were produced.

-83 2.2.
+2.2.
 Bacterial strains

-We used mainly the E. coli K-12 derivative strain MG1655 for propagation of the phages.
-The efficiency of plating (EOP) was tested on various enterobacterial strains listed in Table 1 and 2.
-A rifampicin-resistant mutant of the EHEC O157:H7 Sakai strain was used in the in situ bacterial challenge test (2.9.).
+E. coli K-12 derivative strain MG1655 was mostly used for propagation of the phages.
+The efficiency of plating (EOP) was tested on various enterobacterial strains listed in Tables 1 and 2.
+A rifampicin-resistant mutant of the EHEC O157:H7 Sakai strain was used in the in situ bacterial challenge test (2.8).

-89 2.3.
+2.3.
 Phage DNA isolation

-Phage DNA was isolated from phage stocks with a concentration of at least 1011 PFU/ml.
-The phenol-chloroform method described by Sambrook et al (Sambrook et al., 1987) was used for DNA isolation, with the modifications outlined as described before (Tóth et al., 2016).
+Phage DNA was isolated from phage stocks with a concentration of at least 10^{11} PFU/ml.
+The phenol-chloroform method described by

+Sambrook et al. (1987) was used for DNA isolation, with the modifications outlined as described before (Tóth et al., 2016).

-95 2.4.
+2.4.
 Genome sequence determination and analysis